THE ROOT CAUSE

 Oh!
 Lest I forget!

-That’s when you share some wisdom but not the whole story because in that moment you don't have the time or emotional bandwidth to be queen sister mother earth teacher.
-Being Black in America can at times involve a seemingly never ending act of making folk feel more comfortable with our presence, as well as being equipped with a pocket master class on blackness, ready to be gently administered at a moments notice.
-And frankly, some days you are just not in the mood.
-But I write this for that woman who came up to me with a heart to understand something she didn't know couldn't possibly be articulated in a five minute conversation over breakfast.
-I write this for the reckoning we are now going through as a nation, the effort to truly SEE each other, to learn and to understand without judgement or shaming.
-This is my story, this is many womens story.
-And now that you know it, I hope that you will in whatever way you can, make space for the truth of our journey, with the understanding that some of us have a very different American experience.
+But I write this for that woman who came up to me with a heart to understand something she didn't know couldn't be articulated in a five-minute conversation over breakfast.
+I write this for the reckoning we are going through as a nation, the effort to truly SEE each other, to learn and understand without judgment or shaming.
+This is my story; this is many women's stories.
+And now that you know it, I hope you will, make space for the truth of our journey, with the understanding that some of us have a very different American experience.